amuramoto/messenger-platform-postman-collection/README.md

 ### Optional Environment Variables

 Many of the optional vars will be set for you if you set the `SET_ENV` env var to `TRUE` and run Postman's collection runner.
-You can also set these manually if you want.
+You can also set these manually in each call if you want.

 #### Reusable Assets